Raj217/Whisper/backend/Readme.md

 - query: the tag for the image
 - chainNewTags: If true, the tags found during parsing of the current query will be added to queue and if they were already parsed their state is reset so that they can be parsed again [**Default: false**]
 - partialScrape: It is meant for the subsequent requests once when the base data is ready.
 If set to true, it will scrape as usual but in a scrape (for a given page) if there are no new images added to the database it assumes that the data has synced with the backend thus it stops there. [**Default: true**]
+- nextCallMinGap: The next automatic call for the chain add min gap duration.
+Means after minimum of this time the chain add will be called. [**Default: 10**]
+- nextCallMaxGap: The next automatic call for the chain add max gap duration.
+Means after maximum of this time the chain add will be called. [**Default: 14**]

 **Payload:**